MarianoMolina/project_alice/README.md

    - Edge-case analysis
    - Lazy-loading on the frontend
    - Context management -> be able to predict the context size of a chat or task instance, prevent extreme cases, etc.
-   - [Improved] Improve error handling and logging
+   - [Improved 9/24] Improve error handling and logging
-      - [Added]: Logging folder, and better logs from all containers
+      - [Added 9/24]: Logging folder, and better logs from all containers
-      - [Added]: Logging managers with levels, allowing for dev and prod setups
+      - [Added 9/24]: Logging managers with levels, allowing for dev and prod setups

 8. **Unify the type files**: Create a single source of truth for types, enums, etc. Either in TS or Python, and the conversion logic to the other.

-9. **Make modular addition easy**: [Improved] Ideally, you should be able to sign up to a repository that has a workflow for example, and then be able to 'spawn' it in your current DB.
+9. **Make modular addition easy**: [Improved 9/24] Ideally, you should be able to sign up to a repository that has a workflow for example, and then be able to 'spawn' it in your current DB.
 Requires:
    - Module manager -> Select which modules you want to download and/or keep
    - Module integrator -> Select a module to create a fresh version in your DB -> What about removal?
 Would we want to add a variable to entities to keep track of this?